This post is sponsored by Walkers Shortbread, but the opinions expressed here are my own.

 For the glaze, start with the lesser amount of milk and increase if needed to get right consistency for dripping.

-This post is linked to Heart and Soul Blog Hop, Allergy-Free Wednesdays, and Gluten-Free Recipe Fix: Holiday Edition.
+This post is linked to Allergy-Free Thursdays and Gluten-Free Fridays.